citp/privacy-policy-historical/n/no/nob/nobelcom.com.md

-> *The following text is extracted and transformed from the nobelcom.com privacy policy that was archived on 2016-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161209021922id_/http%3A//www.nobelcom.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nobelcom.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606040932id_/http%3A//www.nobelcom.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy | NobelCom

 NobelCom Privacy Policy Statement

-Thank you for visiting NobelCom.com, a Nobel Ltd. website.
+Thank you for visiting NobelCom.com, a NOBEL Ltd website.
 NobelCom.com is committed to honoring the privacy of our members and visitors.

 **What information does NobelCom.com receive and how do we use it?**